anushkrishnav/dsci-644-a1/README.md

 - Install and configure the specified tools.
 - Obtain your GitHub token, an essential key for future data-related tasks.

-Please follow the instructions carefully, as this assignment lays the foundation for the course.
+Please follow the instructions carefully, as this assignment lays the foundation for upcoming assignments.

 ### Let's get started!